-Suicidal ideation and behavior
+Suicidal ideation and behaviour

-Suicidal ideation and behavior have been reported in patients treated with anti-epileptic agents in several indications.
-A meta-analysis of randomized placebo controlled studies of anti-epileptic drugs has also shown a small increased risk of suicidal ideation and behavior.
+Suicidal ideation and behaviour have been reported in patients treated with antiepileptic medicinal products in several indications.
+A meta-analysis of randomized placebo controlled studies of antiepileptic medicinal products has also shown a small increased risk of suicidal ideation and behaviour.
 The mechanism of this risk is not known and the available data do not exclude the possibility of an increased risk for pregabalin.

-Therefore, patients should be monitored for signs of suicidal ideation and behaviors and appropriate treatment should be considered.
-Patients (and caregivers of patients) should be advised to seek medical advice should signs of suicidal ideation or behavior emerge.
+Therefore patients should be monitored for signs of suicidal ideation and behaviours and appropriate treatment should be considered.
+Patients (and caregivers of patients) should be advised to seek medical advice should signs of suicidal ideation or behaviour emerge.